Travel Inspiration

 3. Summer in the French Alps

 Are you looking for a more relaxing summer in France?
 No problem.
-Places like Annecy, Briançon, Yvoire, or Chamonix are great for sightseeing and culinary treats.
+Places like Annecy, Briançon, Yvoire, and Chamonix are great for sightseeing and culinary treats.

 4. Gulf of Morbihan, Brittany

-With its many islands and islets, a microclimate that warms the sea, and its sweet life, the Gulf of Morbihan is one of Brittany’s most beautiful landscapes to discover during summer in France.
+With its many islands and islets, a microclimate that warms the sea, and its sweet life, the Gulf of Morbihan is one of Brittany’s most beautiful landscapes to discover during your France summer vacation.

 Morbihan means “little sea” in the local language, a place where it is possible to sail or kayak protected from the vagaries of the Atlantic Ocean.
 Here, you can visit vibrant cities, mysterious castles, prehistoric sites, and some of the prettiest coastal towns.